ORNL/VERTEX-CFD/docs/theory.md

 $$

 ### Outflow boundary condition
-The outflow boundary condition is employed when the back pressure is known at an outlet.
+The outflow boundary condition is employed when the back pressure at an outlet is known.
 The Lagrange pressure is computed from the back pressure $$P_b$$:

 $$
 \begin{equation}